"7 Weird Reasons You're Gaining Weight" Review

 Fix it: If you suspect you are gaining weight that you can't attribute to your eating habits, medications, or lack of exercise, a few tests—including a blood test and urinalysis, to get an accurate check of your body's cortisol levels, will give your doctor the first clues to this condition.
 If the levels are deemed excessively high, then your doctor will order further tests, like a CT scan of your pituitary and adrenal glands, to determine if such a tumor exists.
 If the tumor is confirmed, doctors will likely perform surgery to remove the tumor (and possibly the affected gland), followed by a course of steroids to help regulate the remaining gland.

-Moody Wisdom: Or you don't have Cushing's Syndrome.
+Personal Trainer Wisdom: Or you don't have Cushing's Syndrome.
 It's amazing how many personal training clients will blame their weight gain on a rare disease (and truly believe it) before changing the most common cause: Their diets.
 While being fully aware of your body is important, also be mindful of what you are avoiding.
-You should probably start by reading "50 Foods You Should Never Eat" Review.

 Picture Credit: Prevention.com-What's undermining your weight loss success on a scale?
 You might be surpised.